vonderborch/vonderborch/README.md

 <!--
 [Velentr.](https://github.com/vonderborch/Velentr.) | Active |
 -->
-#### Latest Updates
-2022/08/04:
-- New Libraries: Velentr.Debugging, Velentr.AbstractShapes, Velentr.Scaling
-- Reorganized List to be alphabetical

-#### Notes
-Due to the timespan some of these libaries have developed over, I can't guarentee they will all work together anymore, particularly any FNA flavored ones.
-Also _most_ of the packages have broken FNA nuget packages (only the most recent or recently updated ones have been fixed).

-There is also plenty of code duplication and places where I have helper packages that I created _after_ releasing another package and now I need to go back and utilize the helper everywhere I can.

 ### Utility
 These are small projects that I wrote to help out with some basic task.